-Important change : The naming scheme of the supported options has changed.
+Important change: The naming scheme of the supported options has changed.
 Notably, the lapack and scalapack keywords are superseded by serial and parallel, respectively.
 The reason is that lapack and scalapack have indicated other linear algebra than custom (Sca)LAPACK in FHI-aims for a long time.
 For example, the scalapack option actually employed the ELPA eigenvalue solver, currently called through the ELSI infrastructure.
 The new naming scheme indicates linear algebra default options that may develop further over time, but these default options will not necessarily be tied to one and the same library going forward.

-Available options for the eigensolver, KS_type, are:
+Available options for the eigensolver, KS type, are:

 - serial : Default serial eigensolver implementation.
-Currently the serial eigensolver in ELSI, based on LAPACK and ELPA, will be employed. - lapack_fast : Synonymous with serial. - lapack_2010 : LAPACK-based, and similar to the divide&conquer based standard solver provided by LAPACK itself. - lapack_old : Expert solver provided by standard LAPACK.
+Currently the serial eigensolver in ELSI, based on LAPACK and ELPA, will be employed. - lapack fast: Synonymous with serial. - lapack_2010: LAPACK-based, and similar to the divide&conquer based standard solver provided by LAPACK itself. - lapack old: Expert solver provided by standard LAPACK.
 This is stable and not a bottleneck in most standard situations.

 - lapack : Disabled now.

 - parallel: Default parallel eigensolver implementation.
 Currently the ELPA eigensolver will be called through the ELSI interface.

-- elsi : Synonymous with parallel.
+- elsi: Synonymous with parallel.

-- elpa : Synonymous with parallel.
+- elpa: Synonymous with parallel.

 - elpa_2013: Same functionality as scalapack_old, however, substantially rewritten for an overall speedup and much improved scalability.
 See the elpa_settings keyword for some ELPA internals (usually determined automatically, but who knows).

-Note that you must set the shell variable $OMP_NUM_THREADS=1$ prior to running FHI-aims on some platforms. (see Appendix A)
+Note that you must set the shell variable OMP_NUM_THREADS=1 prior to running FHI-aims on some platforms. (see Appendix A)

-- scalapack_fast : Synonymous with parallel. - scalapack_old : Fully memory-parallel implementation of the eigenvalue solver based on ScaLAPACK itself, scales much worse than our own scalapack_fast. - scalapack : Disabled now. - svd : Effectively the same as lapack_old. - lopcg : Experimental under development Iterative, locally optimal preconditioned conjugate gradient eigensolver.
+- scalapack fast: Synonymous with parallel. - scalapack_old: Fully memory-parallel implementation of the eigenvalue solver based on Scalapack_fast. - scalapack : Disabled now. - svd : Effectively the same as lapack old. - lopcg: Experimental under development Iterative, locally optimal preconditioned conjugate gradient eigensolver.
 Potentially useful for very large systems where lapack becomes a bottleneck.
 However, implementation without any serious testing-contact us if interested. - scalapack+lopcg : Experimental under development.
 Same as lopcg, but parallel with ScaLAPACK-type memory distribution.